LIMS

 Stability studies are too critical and too regulated to manage in spreadsheets.
 The data feeds directly into submissions, shelf-life determinations, and release decisions.
 One integrity gap or missed pull can derail a filing.
 CORPEX StabLIMS exists specifically because the problem demands a specialized solution — and because lab computer system validation services built into the platform eliminate months of qualification effort.

 If your lab runs ICH stability studies at any meaningful volume, dedicated stability LIMS software pays for itself in avoided deviations, faster trending, and audit confidence.
 That's not a sales pitch — it's what we hear from labs that made the switch.
+Labs in Egypt and the wider region can see how this fits local regulatory expectations on our LIMS for Egyptian laboratories page.

 CORPEX Informatics